epam/OSCI/README.md

 This is a new project.
 We are more than happy to listen to any feedback which will help us improve.
 Contact us at <TBA>.

+## Technical Note
+We built OSCI this an Azure cloud environment using MS SQL Server.
+The code published here on GitHub does not require the Azure cloud, however in the current version MS SQL Server is required.
+Our future plans include support for an open source database.

 # Instructions for using the OSCI code

 These scripts are for downloading data from gharchive.org, processing and loading to the SQL Server.
 1) Install MS SQL Server on PC.